Frequently Asked Questions

 How many students will apply?

-The new MSOT Program uses a competitive admission process and we anticipate 75 to 125 applicants during the first year’s application cycle (Spring 2018).
+The new MSOT Program uses a competitive admission process and we anticipate 200+ applicants during the second year’s application cycle (2019).

 When will I hear if I’m accepted?